msoeken/reversible-sota/README.md

 | -------------------- |
 | ![MCT](data/mct.png) |

-The MCT Library consist of  NOT, CNOT, Toffoli, and multi-controlled NOT gates.
-An MCT gate with n variables has (n-1) control and a target.
-Each of the control line values pass through the gate unaltered while the target line value is inverted if all the control lines  are set to ‘1’ .
+The MCT library consist of  NOT, CNOT, Toffoli, and multi-controlled NOT gates.
+An MCT gate with *n* variables has *(n-1)* controls and one target.
+Each of the control line values pass through the gate unaltered while the target line value is inverted if all the control lines are set to 1.

 ### MPMCT (Mixed-polarity Multiple-controlled Toffoli gates)